Synobsys/synobsys.github.io/how-to/how-to-securely-hide-content.md

 ---
 # How to securely hide content in reactive web applications

-This how-to guide describes follows the  [Reactive web security best practices](https://success.outsystems.com/Documentation/Best_Practices/Security/Reactive_web_security_best_practices) and shows you how-to securely hide content from unauthorized users in the following situations.
+This how-to guide describes follows the  [Reactive web security best practices](https://success.outsystems.com/Documentation/Best_Practices/Security/Reactive_web_security_best_practices) and shows you how-to securely hide content from unauthorized users in the following situations:

 * displaying sensitive data
 * editing sensitive data
 * redirecting users to a role based page

+* TOC
+{:toc}

 ## Showing sensitive data to authorized users only